 Bar Coating: Methods, Theory and Applications

 Bar coating is a simple wet processing technique used to deposit a thin layer of solution onto a substrate.
-It involves a bar (such as a Mayer rod) being placed above a substrate and dragged over a pool of fluid, resulting in the fluid being spread into a thin film or coating.
+A bar or Mayer Rod is placed on a substrate and dragged over a pool of fluid, resulting in the fluid being spread into a thin film or coating.
 Bar coating is commonly used in the development of applications such as automotive paints, photovoltaic cells and lithium ion batteries.

 Bar coating diagram